rosemaryhanson/HansonHauntedTest2/README.md

 Creative Commons Liscence

-Rosemary Hanson is X at Y (email) ORCID.
+Rosemary Hanson is a freelance archeological visualization specialist (rosemary.m.hanson@gmail.com) ORCID.

 Editorial note: this visual essay is powered by Juncture from JSTOR Labs.
 On a device, this essay is best viewed in landscape mode; images are triggered when the relevant text reaches the top of the screen.

 # What To Do When the Dead Linger: Exploring Hauntedness as a Material Property of Objects